Golda Meir: Foreign minister (1956–1966)

 On 29 October 1957, Meir's foot was slightly injured when a Mills bomb was thrown into the debating chamber of the Knesset.
 David Ben-Gurion and Moshe Carmel were more seriously injured.
 The attack was carried out by 25-year-old Moshe Dwek.
 Born in Aleppo, his motives were attributed to a dispute with the Jewish Agency, but he was described as being "mentally unbalanced".

-In 1958, Meir praised Pope Pius XII's assistance of the Jewish people shortly after his death.
+In 1958, shortly after the death of Pope Pius XII, Meir praised the late pope for assisting the Jewish people.
 The pontiff's legacy as a wartime pope has continued to be controversial into the 21st century.

 The same year, during the wave of Jewish migration from Poland to Israel, Meir sought to prevent disabled and sick Polish Jews from immigrating to Israel.
 In a letter sent to Israel's ambassador in Warsaw, Katriel Katz, she wrote:

 A proposal was raised in the coordination committee to inform the Polish government that we want to institute selection in aliyah, because we cannot continue accepting sick and handicapped people.
 Please give your opinion as to whether this can be explained to the Poles without hurting immigration."

 In late 1965, 67-year-old Meir was diagnosed with lymphoma.
 In January 1966, she retired from her role as Foreign Minister, citing exhaustion and ill health, although she continued to serve in the Knesset and as secretary-general of Mapai.

+During the 1960s, Meir lived in a flat on the upper level of a house that was once known as Villa Harun al-Rashid.
+The house was built in 1926 by Hanna Bisharat and later rented to British officers.
+The house was later given to Zionist militias, due to the prominent view from the roof.
+According to Hanna Bisharat's grandson George Bisharat, Meir had the tiles on the house's front sandblasted "to obliterate the 'Villa Harun ar-Rashid' and thereby conceal the fact that she was living in an Arab home."